Library Card Basics

 The total replacement charge per item will be refunded if the item is returned in good condition within 6 months of when the item was paid for.
 You must present your receipt in order to receive the refund.
 Replacement charges will only be refunded by check mailed to the address listed in your library account.

 Replacement of lost material with another copy of the same item may be permitted at the discretion of the branch manager or department head.
-A processing fee of $7.50 for books and $12.50 for audiovisual materials will be charged.
+A processing fee of $7.50 will be charged.
 This option is not available for Easy Children's Books.

 Replacement cost is determined by the lending library.